dicook/tutorial-publishing-your-software/README.md

 **Background**: You should have a basic understanding of R, be familiar with [Advanced R](https://adv-r.hadley.nz).
 Ideally, you have packaged code and made it available on a public archive such as [CRAN](https://cran.r-project.org).
+This would be a good tutorial for research students to join.

 ## Structure of tutorial

 Session 1:

-    - Outlets for publishing software
+    - Comparison of common outlets for publishing software: Journal of Statistical Software, the R Journal, Journal of Open Source Software, Methods of Ecology and Evolution, Genome Biology
-    - Structure of a software article
+    - Structure and purpose of a software article:
+        - What is original?
+        - Why is this different from just supplementary material?
+        - Motivation: why did you write the software?
+What is special and why others should use it?
+Why existing tools don't do the job?
+Putting your work in the context of existing software
+        - Examples/applications/speed comparisons/benchmarking
+        - Workflow diagrams
+        - Overview of functions/bones of the software

 Session 2:

-    -
+    - Review some examples of published software: good and bad examples
+    - Open source practices: version control, zenodo/DOI, GitHub releases
+    - Share and discuss your own software

 Copyright: Dianne Cook 2025